 - Sell options one strike down: Selling further options reduces the probability of crossing the profit zone but also reduces the net premium collected.
 In our case, the probability of profit increase is about 10%, which is about a raise of 15% compared to the original probability of profit.
 On the other hand, the reduced premium is 80% less.
 So the expected value is much lower compared to the original trade.

 - Change expiration: What about keeping the same strikes, but choosing another expiration?
 If we pick closer expiration we enjoy from higher probability of profit, but lower premiums, and the opposite if we pick further expiration: The premium will be higher, but the probability of profit will decrease.
 In our case, the positive effect has a lower percentage change than the negative effect in both expiration date before and after the 23 of Mar, this lowers the expected value and from a mathematical standpoint, the edge is lower.

 To summarize – from a mathematical perspective – the suggested Iron condor is the best and provides the best combination of profit, risk, and probability of profit.
 It doesn’t mean that we shouldn’t make changes (in strikes or expiration), sometimes we want to take less risk or prioritize different expiration due to liquidity or periodic buying/selling pressure.
 However, it is important to be aware of the trade-offs.

 Tips to find Iron condor in Option Samurai:

 To find optimal IC in Option Samurai you can go to our Iron Condor scanner

-Our scanner check all possible iron condor combination for all stocks that fit the criteria and shows you the best Iron condor for each stock for your consideration.
-We take those results and analyse them further to find the best trades.
+Our scanner checks all possible iron condor combinations for all stocks that fit the criteria and shows you the best Iron condor for each stock for your consideration.
+We take those results and analyze them further to find the best trades.

-Some tips to increase the amount of good trades:
+Some tips to increase the number of good trades:

 Check out the scanner here to start your free trial: